nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Navigate command history: `↑` `↓`

+Navigate the command history using the `↑` and `↓` arrow keys.
-Navigate the command history.
-Pressing `↑` will replace the text in the command box with the previous command.
-Pressing `↓` will replace the text in the command box with the next command.
+* `↑` will replace the text in the command box with the previous command.
+* `↓` will replace the text in the command box with the next command.
+* Only successful commands are saved in the command history.
+* Two or more consecutive equal commands are saved once.

 Examples:
 * `find Betsy`, followed by `list`, then followed by `↑` will replace the text in the command box with `list`.
-Pressing `↑` again will replace the text in the command box with `find Betsy`.
-Pressing `↓` will replace the command box with `list`.
+Using `↑` again will replace the text in the command box with `find Betsy`.
+Using `↓` will replace the command box with `list`.

 <br>